endoflife-date/endoflife.date/products/mariadb.md

 There will be long term support releases selected that will be maintained for five years.
 This long term support series will be selected approximately every 2 years.

 These dates constitute the public policy of the MariaDB Foundation and are not legally binding.
-The software is released with the GPL-2 license as-is, without warranties.
+The software is released with the GPL 2 license as-is, without warranties.